 - Advising for cultural and identity based student organizations.

 - Workshops on diversity and social justice topics for the Southwestern University community.

 - Events and programs to promote awareness about diversity and social justice.

-- Resources through the Cross Cultural Center including a resource library, study groups and a place to relax and study.
+- Resources through the Cross Cultural Center including a resource library, study groups, safe spaces, healing spaces and a place to relax and study.

 - Networking and outreach opportunities for faculty, staff and students.

 - Diversity Enrichment Committee Funding for programs and events.

 - Lavender Spaces Training